-Nations League round-up: Portugal see off Italy
+UEFA Nations League round-up: Portugal see off Italy

 Italy created their best chance 12 minutes from time but Simone Zaza could not get his header on target.

-Two late goals from Emre Akbaba snatched Turkey a dramatic 3-2 win against Sweden in their Group B2 encounter.
+Two late goals from Emre Akbaba snatched Turkey a dramatic 3-2 win against Sweden in their Group B2 encounter in Solna.

 Isaac Kiese Thelin opened the scoring for Sweden, turning in the rebound after his header had come back off a post.